maxharlow/tutorials/build-a-website-with-html-and-git/README.md

     $ apt-get install git
     $ apt-get install nodejs

-If you have a another version of Windows and you are using Cygwin as your terminal can use `apt-cyg` to install Git:
+If you have a another version of Windows and you are using Cygwin as your terminal can use `apt-cyg` to install Git and Node:

     $ apt-cyg install git
     $ apt-cyg install nodejs

 ### Linux

-In the terminal, use `apt-get` to install Git:
+In the terminal, use `apt-get` to install Git and Node:

     $ sudo apt-get install git
     $ sudo apt-get install nodejs